CHAPTER 4: HOW TO GET OFF GAS

 • On mild but very humid days, try your air conditioner’s ‘dry’ mode if it has one.
 This is a light cooling mode that focuses more on reducing the indoor humidity.

 • On a very hot day, turn the air con on early rather than waiting until your home becomes very hot (when it will have to work harder).
+This will also suit your solar PV generation which will peak in production earlier than the outdoor temperature will.

 • If you have ducted air conditioning or more than one unit, use zoned cooling so you’re operating a machine only in areas people are actively using.
 Or keep doors closed so the air is circulating only in areas being used, rather than the whole house, which is probably partially empty.